rvarago/rvarago.github.io/_posts/2020-10-28-rebinding-template-template-parameter.md

 Our implementation relies on the "catch-all" primary template, which we should not instantiate.

-However, when we attempt to use `rebind` with an invalid type, then the compiler will try to instantiate the primary template, which we had not defined and therefore the user will likely be present with a rather obscure compile-error:
+However, when we attempt to use `rebind` with an invalid type, then the compiler will try to instantiate the primary template, which we had not defined; therefore we will likely get a rather unclear compilation-error message:

 ```bash
 error: incomplete type 'rebind<int>' used in nested name specifier